Correcting Breast Asymmetry

 Our surgeons will typically also use additional Liposuction during surgery to ensure a great result.
 We prefer to use the Microaire liposuction device.

-How can we reduce scarring and aid surgical recovery after your surgery?
+How can we reduce scars and aid surgical recovery after your breast surgery?

 Our team offers a range of techniques to aid your rapid recovery, improve your surgical results and reduce scars.